 Applies to: Configuration Manager (current branch, technical preview branch)

-Start by watching the following two-minute video from Brad Anderson, Microsoft corporate vice president for Microsoft 365:
+Start by watching the following two-minute video from Brad Anderson, former Microsoft corporate vice president for Microsoft 365:

 What is Microsoft Endpoint Manager?

 Microsoft Endpoint Manager is an integrated solution for managing all of your devices.
 Microsoft brings together Configuration Manager and Intune with simplified licensing.
-Continue to leverage your existing Configuration Manager investments, while taking advantage of the power of the Microsoft cloud at your own pace.
+Continue to use your existing Configuration Manager investments, while taking advantage of the power of the Microsoft cloud at your own pace.

 The following Microsoft management solutions are all now part of the Microsoft Endpoint Manager brand: